 Remember that this technology does not require you to emit any WiFi signals.
 It can work very well with the radio waves already bouncing off the objects in a room.
 And since radio waves penetrate most objects it is possible to see a room even if you are outside of it.

 With advancement of technology it will be even possible to map out a whole building using drones.
 Currently the resolution of picture is not very clear and the computers have problem photographing any object less than 4cm.

 So what are the applications of this technology?
 An obvious use is in security and crime prevention.
 With the help of wivi-technology, police and law enforcement could see through walls in a critical situation like hostage and hijack.

 Commercial buildings like offices and malls can also monitor the movements throughout the building using this technology.

 Emergency services like fire fighters could see persons trapped in a building on fire.
 Victims of earthquake can also be found under the rubble with the help of WiFi signals.

 Perhaps the most commercially profitable application could be in healthcare.
 Data on daily movements and activities of patients is important information for caretakers.

 This will give doctors more data to treat patients of neuro-degenerative disorders like Alzheimer’s and Parkinson’s.
-Unlike a visual camera, WiVi will only capture required movements and leave out the private details of the patient’s life.
+Unlike a visual camera, wivi-technology will only capture required movements and leave out the private details of the patient’s life.

 Of course anything that can see through the walls of your home will spark privacy concerns.
 Governments and big corporations have been caught spying on the daily lives of common people far too often in the past few years.